A52 Nottingham corridor

 Please remember that closures can change at short notice.
 You can check the latest information on our daily closures page or find live travel information on our Traffic England.
 Our travel alerts give details of live incidents on our network.

-A52 Priory to QMC road improvement and cycleway - spring 2025 to spring 2026
+A52 Priory to QMC road improvement and cycleway - 19 May to spring 2026

 The A52 between Priory roundabout and QMC roundabout is coming to the end of its serviceable life.
-We need to carry out work to resurface the road, upgrade drainage and improve lighting.
+We’re carrying out work to resurface the road, upgrade drainage and improve lighting.

 The route has also experienced a number of personal injury collisions involving pedestrians and cyclists.
-We’ll be building a combined cycleway and footpath on the eastbound side of the A52 to create a safer and more accessible route for all.
+We’re building a combined cycleway and footway on the eastbound side of the A52 to create a safer and more accessible route for all.

-We’ll be starting work on this major upgrade in spring 2025 and expect work to be complete in spring 2026.
+Work started on this major upgrade on Monday 19 May 2025 and is due to be complete in spring 2026.

 Our improvements include resurfacing the A52 Derby Road between the Priory roundabout and the Queen's Medical Centre roundabout (including both roundabouts), and revised road markings.

-We also reconfigured the existing eastbound footpath to make space for a combined cycleway and pedestrian footpath on the northern side of the A52.
+We’ll also reconfigure the existing eastbound footway to make space for a combined cycleway and pedestrian footway on the northern side of the A52.
 To do this we’ll narrow the A52 carriageway without reducing capacity.
 Vehicles will still be able to get past stopped buses, and ambulances and other emergency services will still be able to utilise the middle of the carriageway.

 Other improvements include:

-- refurbishing the drainage and footpath kerbs along the A52 Derby Road
+- refurbishing the drainage and footway kerbs along the A52 Derby Road

-- diverting utilities as part of the realigned combined cycleway / footpath
+- diverting utilities as part of the realigned combined cycleway / footway

 - installing new lighting masts and associated ducting and cabinets